-Sealed classes, or final classes, are classes that cannot be inherited by other classes, ensuring that certain classes are not extended or modified.
+Sealed, or final, classes are classes that cannot be inherited by other classes, ensuring that certain classes are not extended or modified.

-You may ask yourself, why would I want to prevent inheritance?
-Doesn’t that go against the principles of object-oriented programming design?
+You might wonder, why would I want to prevent inheritance?
+Doesn’t it go somewhat against the design principles of object-oriented programming?

-The main reason is for security.
-Declaring a class as sealed serves to protect the software design from unwanted modifications to a class.
+The main reason is security.
+Declaring a class as sealed serves to protect the software’s design from unwanted modification of a class.

 This is particularly useful in frameworks and libraries, where the framework developer wants to prevent users from modifying critical components.

 For example, imagine I create a library for a project that manages customer payments.
-For which I have my objects, all neat and well-made.
+I have my objects, everything neat and well-made.

-If another person takes one of my classes, inherits it, modifies its behavior, and returns it to the library, the rest of the objects will “swallow” it.
+If someone else takes one of my classes, inherits from it, modifies its behavior, and returns it to the library, the rest of the objects will “accept” it.
 Because that’s how Polymorphism works.

-As this is an important or critical process and I don’t want someone to accidentally or intentionally modify its behavior, I will mark the important classes as sealed.
+Since it’s an important or critical process and I don’t want anyone, by mistake or intentionally, to modify its behavior, I will mark the important classes as sealed.

 Examples in different languages

-The topic of sealed or final classes is one of the least standardized among different programming languages, and each one does it according to its own approach.
+The topic of sealed or final classes is one of the least standardized among different programming languages, and each one implements it according to its own approach.

-More object-oriented languages, such as C++, C# or Java have it natively, using a reserved keyword.
+More object-oriented languages, like C++, C#, or Java have it natively, using a reserved keyword.

-Other languages like Kotlin have all methods sealed by default, and they must be explicitly opened with the reserved keyword Open.
+Other languages like Kotlin have all methods sealed by default, and you must explicitly open them with the reserved word Open.

-While dynamically typed languages, like JavaScript or Python, due to their own implementation, suffer the most when it comes to adopting the concept.
+Meanwhile, dynamically typed languages, like JavaScript or Python, due to their own implementation, struggle the most when trying to incorporate this concept.

 In C#, a sealed class is declared using the sealed keyword.